pocl/pocl/doc/sphinx/source/driver_design.rst

       kernel metadata extraction.

    ``build_source`` - required; but only if driver wants to support compilation from source.
-   Note that builds from SPIR-V input are (ATM) handled by the ``build_binary`` callback.
+   Note that builds from SPIR-V input are (currently) handled by the ``build_binary`` callback.

    ``build_binary`` - required; all drivers (except custom devices) are assumed to support clCreateProgramWithBinary() with at least pocl-binaries as input.
-If the filed stored in pocl-binaries have everything required, then the implementation of this callback can be trivial; otherwise it needs to do the transformation of binaries to final device binaries.
+If the files stored in pocl-binaries have everything required, then the implementation of this callback can be trivial; otherwise it needs to do the transformation of binaries to final device binaries.

    ``link_program`` - is required to support the ``clCompile/clLinkProgram`` combo; it's not *strictly* required for a useful driver, since most OpenCL programs don't use these.

-   ``supports_binary`` - optional; is called to check whether the driver supports a specific binary note that pocl-binaries are always supported, so this is only called for other binaries.
+   ``supports_binary`` - optional; is called to check whether the driver supports a specific binary.
+   Note that pocl-binaries are always supported, so this is only called for other binaries.

    ``setup_metadata`` - required; after build, it's called to set up the program & kernel metadata like number of arguments, argument types and so on.